New Jersey Medicaid Long Term Care Eligibility for 2023

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

-3. Income Limitations – An applicant’s income includes: wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc. See the table below the exempt assets section for exact dollar amounts.
+3. Income Limitations – An applicant’s income includes: wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc. In order to qualify an applicant must have a monthly income below $2,742.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

-Exempt Assets for an applicant in New Jersey include:
+Exempt Assets in 2023 for an applicant in New Jersey include:

 i.
 Resources owned jointly between an institutionalized and a community spouse can be transferred with no period of ineligibility.
 Transfer of resources, either owned by the institutionalized or community spouse, but not owned jointly, are subject to penalty if transferred incorrectly.